nsf-lrose/release-tools/elle/lrose-docker-scripts/docker-container.md

-# The Lrose-Elle Docker image
+# The LROSE-Elle Docker image

 ## What is it?

-Lrose-Elle allows you to run Lrose applications without having to compile and install lrose binaries and libraries.
+lrose-elle allows you to run LROSE applications without having to compile and install LROSE binaries and libraries.

-It is a Ubuntu 16.04 image, with lrose-core installed in /usr/local/lrose.
+It is a Centos 7 image, with lrose-core installed in /usr/local/lrose.

 It has one user named **lrose** so if you don't want to run commands